mustafamilyas/TIL/typescript/discriminated-union-type-error.md

-# Discriminated Union Type Error
+# Possible Error Causes When Creating Discriminated Union Type

-when our typing rely on discriminated union, we might face some errors.
-Here are several cause of them:
+when our typing relies on discriminated unions, we might face some errors.
+Here are several causes of them:

 1. Duplicate discriminator
-   when we implement discriminated union, usually we have an attribute that differentiate between each typing.
+   When we implement discriminated union, usually we have an attribute that differentiates between each typing.
 For example:

    ```typescript
    interface Circle {